Alex-Burgess/ewelists.com/documentation/blogs.md

 **Section Heading:** Feeding in general

 **Paragraph:**
-There are different options when it comes to feeding….
-Two of our favourite stores are Hot Milk (https://uk.hotmilklingerie.com).
+There are different options when it comes to feeding…

 **Products:** (List of IDs)
 - fcc128c3-5e79-4671-9be2-923864b57e39